 Sharing With Horses

-In British Columbia, the rider or driver of an animal drawn vehicle has the same rights and duties as the driver of any type of motor vehicle.
+You might be surprised to find that the rider or driver of an animal drawn vehicle has the same rights and duties as the driver of any type of motor vehicle.

 Both the Minister of Transportation and the government of a municipality may make regulations or bylaws that control the riding of horses or the operation of horse drawn vehicles on or beside our highways.
 In fact, horses and horse drawn vehicles are prohibited on freeways and may only cross at intersections by permit from the Minister of Transportation.

-Drivers of vehicles should be aware that if in passing by a horse being ridden or driven and they indirectly cause an accident, which could include spooking the animal which then throws the rider off, they are bound to stop, render assistance and provide their details to the rider.
+Drivers of vehicles should be aware that if in passing by a horse being ridden or driven and they indirectly cause an accident, which could include spooking the animal which then throws the rider off, they must stop, render assistance and provide their details to the rider.

 Failing to do so could result in charges of failing to remain at an accident.

 For more information on this sharing the road with horses, visit the Horse Council of BC web site.